baracudaz/fenix_tft/README.md

 ### `fenix_tft.import_historical_statistics`

-Import historical energy consumption data into Home Assistant's statistics database.
-This service intelligently detects existing data and imports only older data to prevent duplicates.
+Import historical energy consumption data directly into the sensor's long-term statistics.
+This service intelligently detects existing data and backfills only older data to prevent duplicates and double-counting.

 **Smart Aggregation:** The service automatically uses the optimal data granularity: